-The mexicans have something simillar called saliditos which are usually preserved wth salt and chile'.
+The Mexicans have something similar called saliditos which are usually preserved with salt and chili’.
 If any of you have green mangoes, send some to California!!

 - Peel & cut green mangoes into slices.
 If the mango is soft enough, cut through the entire seed and cut into quarters.

 - Place mango slices into a glass jar or ziplock bag.
 Add li hing mui seeds if you choose to.

 - In a pot or saucepan, combine vinegar, sugar and salt in a non-reactive saucepan and bring to a boil.
 When sugar and salt are dissolved, remove from heat and cool to lukewarm.

 - Pour over mangoes.
 Cover and let stand for 24 hours, then store in refrigerator.